Enjoy this short trailer. To watch the full 48:18 video Subscribe now

 The snook fishing around Homosassa, Florida continues to get better every year and there is nobody better to show you to target this game fish with artificial lures than Capt.
 William Toney.
-In this In The Spread video, William explains and demonstrates how to target these inshore predators in brackish water and around the flats and keys that populate the Gulf coast.
+In this In The Spread video, William explains and demonstrates how to target these inshore predators in brackish water, around the flats and keys, as well as the mangrove shorelines that populate the Gulf coast.
 Capt.
 Toney holds nothing back in sharing info on artificial lures that work, how to find target rich areas, productive tidal conditions, how to work soft plastics to produce bites and more.

 One of the primary reasons Homosassa has developed into such dynamic snook fishery is the number of rivers, creeks, keys and mangrove islands that riddle the coast and the first magnitude springs to populate the region.
 You have fish migrating up and down the rivers with the changes in water temperature to take advantage of the constant warmth provided by the big springs in Crystal River, Homosassa and Chassahowitzka.
 This helps prevent population kill offs in the winter when the water gets too cold for the fish.

 Given the variety of options, when it comes to targeting these predator fish, you can either be up in the river fishing brackish water, working the river mouths or hitting the outside keys.
 In the rivers, you will be looking for more structure and if you are outside, you will be looking for rocky bottoms, good current around points and deep drop offs.